 Swing Bridge by Alvin Lucier, commissioned by AAO and premiered as part of Exit Ceremonies was recorded at Melbourne Town Hall by Myles Mumford and will be released in 2019 on Mode Records

-Alvin Lucier - SWINGS (2015) for pipe organ and ensemble (WP)
+Alvin Lucier - SWING BRIDGE (2015) for pipe organ and ensemble (WP)

 Alvin Lucier, now in his 85th year, is one of the towering figures of twentieth century music and is famous for works that explore phenomena and auditory perception.
 Still highly active, Lucier lectures and performs extensively in Asia, Europe and the United States and has recently collaborated with John Ashbury (Theme) and Robert Wilson (Skin, Meat, Bone).
 His recent sound installation, 6 Resonant Points Along a Curved Wall, accompanied Sol LeWitt's enormous sculpture Curved Wall, in Graz, Austria, and in the Zilkha Gallery, Wesleyan University.

 Many of Lucier's works explore the difference tones produced by two notes played very closely together and generate sonically hallucinatory effects both conceptually fascinating and sensually engaging.
-The organ is a wonderful vehicle for Lucier's ideas and the prospect of a brand new work composed specifically for the wonderful Melbourne Town Hall Grand Organ with an ensemble of players from the Australian Art Orchestra and Ensemble Offspring is scintillating.
+The organ is a wonderful vehicle for Lucier's ideas and the prospect of a brand new work composed specifically for the wonderful Melbourne Town Hall Grand Organ.

 This project has been assisted by the Australian Government through the Australia Council for the Arts, its funding and advisory body.
-This event is also supported by Creative Victoria, the City of Melbourne Arts Grants Program, Arts NSW and Noisy Egg Creation Fund. ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼
+This event is also supported by Creative Victoria, the City of Melbourne Arts Grants Program, and Ensemble Offspring. ￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼￼